-Last week Capital One made an exciting improvement to a couple of their cards, as Capital One “miles” can now be transferred to select airline loyalty programs.
+Last week Capital One made an exciting improvement to a couple of their cards, as Capital One “miles” can now be transferred to select airline and hotel loyalty programs.

 This means Capital One has the fourth major transferrable points currency, after Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou.